moorara/gelato/README.md

 # Gelato

-Gelato is an experimental tool for Go applications.
+Gelato is an opinionated tool and framework for Go applications.
 My vision for Gelato is an application framework for generating, building, and releasing Go applications and services with built-in secure defaults, observability, and best practices.